solana-labs/solana/docs/src/getstarted/hello-world.md

 [Solana Playground](https://beta.solpg.io) is browser based application that will let you write, build, and deploy on chain Solana programs.
 All from your browser.
 No installation needed.

-It is a great developer resources for getting started with Solana development, especially on Windows.
+It is a great developer resource for getting started with Solana development, especially on Windows.

 ### Import our example project